Purpose: Contrary to its name, this appears

 Actors Present: None.

-Glitches: The entire level is damaged in the original Debug ROM and must be patched in order to function.
+Glitches: The entire level is damaged in the original Debug ROM and must be

 Level was repaired by our expert hacking team.